evgeniykiprenko/phoebe/README.md

 # phoebe
-A repository for my web-development lessons at the university. *Phoebe meaning: https://www.urbandictionary.com/define.php?term=Phoebe*

-In this version of the application, we have both a normal UI and Rest API.
+In this version of the application, we have both a normal UI (from LAB-2) and Rest API.
 And we can use them together.
 We just need to set a URL:
 for **UI**: *localhost/*
 for **RestAPI**: *localhost/api/{table name}*